Overview

 the columns are prettified with the dedicated helper functions instead

-of using prettify_flat_metrics
+of using prettify_flat_metrics:

 - get_combo_excess_field_names()